 I grew up with my Mom jokingly (?) drawing a parallel between kids and pets.
 She always said that you had to feed, water, and walk both.
 Naturally, as a child who clearly didn’t see the problem with my constant desire for snacks, strange obsession with my water bottle, and buzzing energy that always needed to be released I failed to see the similarities.
-However, now that I have children and pets of my own the similarities are uncanny.
+However, now that I have children and pets of my own the similarities are uncanny and see how getting a puppy may help you prepare for a baby.

 There’s this idea that welcoming a dog into your family before you have children will give you insight into what it’s like to have children.
-Some parents poo-poo this idea, but as a family who had children and then got a dog, I can tell you first hand that there is some merit to this suggestion.
+Some parents poo-poo this idea, but as a family who had children and then got a dog, I can tell you first hand that there is some merit to this suggestion of getting a puppy to help you prepare for a baby!

 They both eat floor food.